 Make sure you pick up your banners as you phase Deimos at 10% health.
 Recast them immediately when you get down to the last phase.

 You can use if you have to move away from Soulless Horror due to bad wall spawns.
+Because most of your kit is entirely mobile, you should have almost no problem sticking to Soulless Horror and avoiding walls.

 Place your banners near the center of the arena, for maximum coverage.